 Bwindi Impenetrable National Park has 19 habituated gorilla groups split into 4 regions.
 The regions are Buhoma, Nkuringo, Rushaga and Ruhija.
 Mgahinga Gorilla National Park has 1 habituated group.
 There are 8 persons allocated to each gorilla group daily and the permit is valid for 24 hours.
 Uganda has about 500 mountain gorillas, half of the world’s gorilla population.

-The Ultimate Gorilla Experience is one of the Best Things to Do in Uganda during your visit.
+The Ultimate Gorilla Experience is one of the Best Things to do in Uganda during your visit.

 2. Chimpanzee Trekking & Habituation Experiences – Best things to do in Uganda

 The largest number of chimpanzees in East Africa is in Kibale Forest National Park.
 It is home to around 5000 individuals.
 This makes the park a premier chimpanzee destination.
-Budongo Forest, Kalinzu Forest, Semiliki Forest, and Kyambura Gorge are other places with chimpanzee trekking.
+Budongo Forest, Kalinzu Forest, Semliki Forest, and Kyambura Gorge are other places with chimpanzee trekking.

 3. Best Things To Do In Uganda -Birding in the Pearl of Africa